 The federal Anti-Kickback Statute is so broad that, if read literally, it could restrict many otherwise legitimate marketing activities and even some non-promotional activities.
 Recognizing this, the U.S. Department of Health and Human Services (HHS) Office of Inspector General (OIG) has defined certain "safe harbors."
-Activities that fall entirely within a safe harbor, such as legitimate service arrangements, do not violate the Anti-Kickback Statute.
+Activities that fall entirely within a safe harbor do not violate the Anti-Kickback Statute.
 Because the federal Anti-Kickback Statute is an intent-based statute, failure to satisfy a safe harbor does not mean the conduct is illegal.
-Because of this, the Pfizer Legal Division is required to provide guidance on the analysis for each arrangement or activity that potentially implicates the Anti-Kickback statute.
+Because of this, the Pfizer Legal Division should be contacted to discuss each arrangement or activity that potentially implicates the Anti-Kickback statute.